francinapb/Final-Project/README.md

 BEDTools, VSEARCH, BLASTn: used in the data generation for *Pseudomonas putida*

 ## Citation
-Francina Parera-Bordoy.
-Optimising promoter finding software for use in pathogenic bacteria.
+Francina Parera-Bordoy. _Optimising promoter finding software for use in pathogenic bacteria_.
 University of Galway, 2025.

 ---